paulrobello/par_scrape/README.md

 ## Whats New

 - Version 0.4.5:
-  - Added new option --wait-type that allows you to specify the type of wait to use such as pause, sleep, idle, or selector.
+  - Added new option --wait-type that allows you to specify the type of wait to use such as pause, sleep, idle, text or selector.
   - Removed --pause option as it is no longer needed with --wait-type option.
   - Playwright scraping now honors the headless mode.
+  - Playwright is now the default scraper as it is much faster.
 - Version 0.4.4:
   - Better Playwright scraping.
 - Version 0.4.3: